sourcegraph/deploy-sourcegraph/docs/configure.md

 * [AWS Security Group rules](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html).

 Sourcegraph should then be accessible at `$EXTERNAL_ADDR:30080` and/or `$EXTERNAL_ADDR:30081`, where `$EXTERNAL_ADDR` is the address of _any_ node in the cluster.

+### Ingress controller

+You can also use an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 ## Update site configuration